graycoreio/daffodil/libs/external-router/README.md

 ## Purpose

-This package extends `@angular/router` and allows you to render routes as determined by external systems like Wordpress, Magento, Contentful, etc, as if you had defined the route statically in your Angular `Routes`.
+This package extends `@angular/router` and allows you to render routes defined in external systems like Wordpress, Magento, Contentful, etc, as if you had defined the routes statically in your Angular `Routes`.
 This is useful when you are trying to generate "user-friendly" routes in external applications and want to resolve them by their "user-friendly" uri, e.g. `sweatshirts` instead of something like `category/6` or `category/sweatshirts`.

 As an example scenario, you could: